Problems with neighbours

 If you’re being disturbed by a party late at night you can call the police, who have the power to ask your neighbours to stop.

-Your local council and the Environmental Protection Agency both have rules about when people can make noise, especially when it comes to power tools, building work and operating machinery.
-You can read more about these rules and the procedure for enforcing them on your local council’s website and at http://www.epa.nsw.gov.au/noise/.
+Your local council and the Environment Protection Authority both have rules about when people can make noise, especially when it comes to power tools, building work and operating machinery.
+You can read more about these rules and the procedure for enforcing them on your local council’s website and at epa.nsw.gov.au/your-environment/noise.

-If your neighbour keeps making noise even after you’ve asked them to stop, you may also be able to bring proceedings in a Local Court.
+If your neighbour keeps making noise even after you’ve asked them to stop, you may be able to bring proceedings in a Local Court or, in some circumstances, the NSW Civil and Administrative Tribunal.

-Another alternative may be to take your dispute to a Community Justice Centre, where a mediator will help you resolve your dispute less formally.
+Another alternative may be to take your dispute to a Community Legal Centre, where a mediator will help you resolve your dispute less formally.

-Can your neighbour or their pets come onto your land?
+Can my neighbour or their pets come onto my land?

 People don’t have any right to enter your land to retrieve something, unless you’ve told them they can.
 However, if they have entered your land previously and you haven’t complained, a court may consider that you’ve given your permission.
 Similarly, their pets can’t come onto your property either.
 If, for instance, a neighbour’s dog comes onto your land, you have the right to call the dog catcher.